Tango Dancing Polyrhythm/Rubato Style

 Floor/shoe slipperiness

-Many tango dancers value ability to pivot easily, which requires slippery floor and/or slippery soles on shoes, especially suede leather soles.
+Many tango dancers value ability to pivot easily, which requires slippery floor and/or slippery soles on shoes, especially leather soles specifically designed for dancing.
 Other dancers prefer less slipperiness.
 So there is potential for conflict.

 Floor can be made more slippery by first cleaning of sticky substances like dried residue from spilled sugary soft drinks, then waxing and polishing, and finally sprinkling talc or chalk.
 Talc/chalk is bad idea, in my opinion, because of difficulty determining exact amount to pour and then distributing evenly, plus dust contaminates premises (audio equipment and other electronics, food being served, people's lungs, etc).
 Better idea is to focus on making floor slippery enough through cleaning, waxing and polishing to satisfy dancers who want maximal slipperiness, then allow dancers to reduce slipperiness on individual basis by modifying shoe soles.

-Shoes can be made less slippery by applying rosin to leather soles, by dampening leather soles with water, by using rubber instead of leather soles.
-My preference is to simply dampen suede leather soles with water, such as by stepping on wet towel laid on floor (arrange towel in shallow plastic container to keep water from leaking away).
+Shoes can be made less slippery by: applying rosin to leather soles; dampening leather soles with water; using rubber instead of leather soles; inserting strips of rubber at edges of leather sole to use as brakes while center of sole remains leather (shoe repair shops in Buenos Aires specialize in adding such rubber inserts).
+My preference is to simply dampen leather soles with water, such as by stepping on wet towel laid on floor (arrange towel in shallow plastic container to keep water from leaking away).
 Excess dampness will soon evaporate and insufficient dampness can be easily increased by stepping on wet towel again, so degree of slipperiness reduction easy to adjust.
 Traces of dampness transferred from shoes to floor will almost immediately evaporate, leaving floor unchanged for other dancers.
 Whereas rosin is not so easy to apply, nor to reduce if excess applied, and traces of rosin transferred from shoes to floor will permanently reduce floor slipperiness for other dancers.

-My preferred tango shoes for quality dance floors are men's ballet flats with suede soles, dampened with water to reduce slipperiness.
+My preferred tango shoes for quality dance floors are men's ballet flats (Capezio brand Hanami model with suede sole patches and canvas upper, size 16W), dampened with water to reduce slipperiness.
 If no wet towel available at milonga premises, then soak shoes in sink before milonga, and possibly visit restroom during milonga and soak again as water evaporates.
-For very rough floors, as in some nightclubs without dedicated dance floor, I use rubber soled street shoes.
+For very rough floors, as in some nightclubs without dedicated dance floor, I use rubber sole street shoes.

 Strength and balance exercises